Content and structure

 - International Supply Chain Management

-The compulsory elective modules, without exception, all have an international focus and, thanks to their small group sizes, permit very practice-oriented teaching.
-Project work, workshops or excursions to internationally operating companies and/or organizations increasingly take place.
+The elective modules are all, without exception, internationally oriented and, thanks to small group sizes, enable very practice-oriented teaching.
+Project work, workshops or excursions to international companies and/or organizations are often offered.

 3 ǀ Semester 3: Placement semester